walaj/SeqLib/README.md

 * [BWA-MEM][BWA] (Apache2 branch)
 * [FermiKit][fermi]

+The primary developer for these three projects is Heng Li.

 SeqLib also has support for storing and manipulating genomic intervals via ``GenomicRegion`` and ``GenomicRegionCollection``.
 It uses an [interval tree][int] (provided by Erik Garrison @ekg) to provide for rapid interval queries.